We ask the experts about the alleged health and weight loss benefits of sipping lemon water.

-Again, another health myth that you should probably ignore.
-‘The pH of lemon water is around 2 and the pH in your stomach is around the same, so it has no impact on the pH of the rest of your body, as everything you eat and drink is turned into acid as soon as it hits your stomach,’ says Medlin.
+Again, another health myth.
+‘No,’ says Medlin.
+‘The pH of lemon water is around 2 and the pH in your stomach is around the same, so it has no impact on the pH of the rest of your body, as everything you eat and drink is turned into acid as soon as it hits your stomach.’

 Can lemon water fight the common cold?

 Finally some good news!
-If you’re prone to coughs and colds or feel one coming on, get stuck into a warm glass of lemon juice, because it IS good for battling the sniffles.
+If you’re prone to colds at this time of year or feel one coming on, get stuck into a warm glass of lemon juice, because it IS good for battling the sniffles.